Iltotore/iron/docs/_docs/modules/zio-blocks-schema.md

 the same supported rule.
 Iron still validates every constraint while decoding;
 unsupported constraints are not represented as weaker validation rules.

-The built-in translation covers positive/negative numeric constraints, string regular expressions, and string length constraints.
+The built-in translation covers positive/negative numeric constraints, inclusive bounds (`GreaterEqual` / `LessEqual`), exact numeric equality (`StrictEqual`), string regular expressions, and string length constraints (including intersections such as `MinLength[n] & MaxLength[m]`).
 You can provide a `ZioBlocksValidation[A, C]` given to translate an application-specific constraint as well.

+When a supported constraint is embedded, the same rule is reflected in `DynamicSchema` conformance checks and in JSON Schema output from `Schema[A].toJsonSchema`, keeping runtime validation, dynamic validation, and API documentation aligned — similar to how Kyo Schema couples `validate` rules with JSON Schema metadata.

 ```scala 3
 import io.github.iltotore.iron.ZioBlocksValidation